PascalCorpsman/FPC_DOOM/lessons_learned.md

 # Lessons learned

-This is a small collection of the "most" made misstakes during porting crispy DOOM to FPC.
+This is a small collection of the "most" made mistakes during porting crispy DOOM to FPC.
 Goal is not to blame C / C++ but more to give a list on which points you have to be special carefull when porting C / C++ code to FPC.

-if you want to test the code snippets right away, you can use this [online compiler](https://www.onlinegdb.com/online_c_compiler).
+If you want to test the code snippets right away, you can use this [online compiler](https://www.onlinegdb.com/online_c_compiler).

 ### Assignments of variables